 Instructions

-- Add the remaining sugar, the eggs, butter, vanilla, nutmeg, salt, and 2 cups (245g) flour.
+- Add the remaining sugar, the eggs, butter, vanilla, nutmeg, salt, and 2 cups (about 250g) flour.
 Beat on low speed for 1 minute.
-Scrape down the sides of the bowl with a rubber spatula as needed.
+Scrape down the sides of the bowl with a silicone spatula as needed.
 Add remaining flour and beat on medium speed until the dough comes together and pulls away from the sides of the bowl, about 2 minutes.
 If needed, add more flour, 1 Tablespoon at a time, until the dough pulls away from the sides of the bowl.
 Don’t add too much flour, though.
-You want a slightly sticky dough. *If you do not own a mixer, you can mix this dough with a large wooden spoon or rubber spatula.
-It will take a bit of arm muscle!*
+You want a slightly sticky dough.

-- Shape Doughnuts: When the dough is ready, punch it down to release the air.Remove dough from the bowl and turn it out onto a lightly floured surface.
-If needed, punch down again to release any more air bubbles.
+- Shape Doughnuts: When the dough is ready, punch it down to release the air.
+Remove dough from the bowl and turn it out onto a lightly floured surface.
 Using a rolling pin, roll the dough out until it is 1/2 inch thick.
-Using a 3-3.5 inch doughnut cutter, cut into 12 doughnuts.
-If you can’t quite fit 12, re-roll the scraps and cut more. *If you don’t have a doughnut cutter, you can use 1 large + 1 smaller circle cookie cutter (large should be about 3 and 1/2 inches).
+Using a 3โ3.5-inch doughnut cutter, cut into doughnuts.
+Re-roll the scraps and cut more. *If you don’t have a doughnut cutter, you can use 1 large + 1 smaller circle cookie cutter (large should be about 3 and 1/2 inches).

 Notes

 - Freezing Instructions: Prepare recipe through step 5.
 Freeze shaped doughnuts for up to 3 months.
-On the day you serve them, let the doughnuts thaw and rest at room temperature for about 4-5 hours.
+On the day you serve them, let the doughnuts thaw and rest at room temperature for about 4โ5 hours.
 Fry as directed.
 You can also freeze the fried doughnuts (unglazed).
 Allow them to cool completely, then freeze for up to 3 months.
-Thaw in the refrigerator or at room temperature, then reheat as desired (microwave is great) and dunk in glaze.
+Thaw in the refrigerator or at room temperature, then reheat as desired (microwave is great) and dunk in freshly made glaze.

-- Special Tools (affiliate links): Electric Stand Mixer | Large Heavy Bottomed Pot or Dutch Oven | High-Heat Thermometer (I love this thermometer, too) | Doughnut Cutter | Baking Sheets | Silicone Baking Mats or Parchment Paper | Metal Slotted Spatula | Cooling Rack | Glass Mixing Bowl | Whisk
+- Special Tools (affiliate links): Electric Stand Mixer | Large Heavy Bottomed Pot or Dutch Oven | High-Heat Thermometer (I love this thermometer, too) | 3โ3.5-inch Doughnut Cutter (I like this one and this one) | Baking Sheets | Silicone Baking Mats or Parchment Paper | Metal Slotted Spatula | Cooling Rack | Glass Mixing Bowl | Whisk

 - Doughnut Holes: Add holes to hot oil and fry until golden, about 30 seconds, on each side.

-- Milk: Whole milk is a must for the most tender dough—or you can try buttermilk.
-Lower fat or nondairy milks work in a pinch, but the doughnuts aren’t as flavorful or rich.
+- Milk: Whole milk is a must for the most tender doughโor you can try buttermilk.
+Lower-fat or nondairy milks work in a pinch, but the doughnuts aren’t as flavorful or rich.

 - Yeast: If using an instant yeast, your rise time will be a little shorter.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Oil: The amount of oil really depends on how wide or tall your pot is.
 You want oil to fill about 1/3 of the pot.
-I use a little more than 1 quart for my 4 and 1/2 quart Dutch oven.
+I use a little more than 1 quart for my 4 and 1/2-quart Dutch oven.

 - Adapted from Mark Bittman and Top Pot Doughnuts